triggerdotdev/trigger.dev/.github/pull_request_template.md

 ## ✅ Checklist

-- [ ] I have followed every step in the [contributing guide](https://github.com/triggerdotdev/trigger.dev/blob/82c5965e8a173f4fc805befa0cb2c8cf3519bc17/CONTRIBUTING.md)
+- [ ] I have followed every step in the [contributing guide](https://github.com/triggerdotdev/trigger.dev/blob/main/CONTRIBUTING.md)
 - [ ] The PR title follows the convention.
-- [ ] I performed a functional test on my final commit
+- [ ] I ran and tested the code works

+---

+## Testing

+_[Describe the steps you took to test this change]_

 ---